 - Dark or light brown sugar - either one works perfectly

-- A non-stick cooking spray - I used a coconut oil one, but any light, the non-flavored spray will work.
+- A non-stick cooking spray – I used coconut oil spray, but any light, non-flavored spray will work.

 Step 1: Begin by spraying or coating a casserole dish or baking pan so the candies will not stick.
 Grab an ungreased, non-stick skillet and the sesame seeds.
 Cook over medium heat, stirring, until the seeds become lightly browned and aromatic.